 The Council for Licensed Conveyancers (CLC) is the regulatory body for licensed conveyancers and probate practitioners.
 The awarding body, the Scottish Qualifications Authority (SQA), has developed a suite of four new diplomas in partnership with CLC; two at Level 4 and two at Level 6.
 Learners can choose between Conveyancing Law and Practice or Probate Law and Practice, both of which can be studied at each level.
 The diplomas have replaced the previous CLC qualifications and are regulated by Ofqual.

-The diplomas help employers meet skills gaps and provide continuing professional development for staff, while candidates gain knowledge and skills needed for competence and progression in the workplace.
+The diplomas help employers to meet skills gaps and provide continuing professional development for staff, while candidates gain the knowledge and skills needed for competence and progression in the workplace.
 They can also be offered to people who wish to gain employment in the sector.

 Becoming a licensed probate practitioner

 Many trainee probate practitioners value the fact that they can study for their qualification while earning a living and taking advantage of the flexible study methods that are available.
 It is possible to choose a distance learning programme or classroom-based programme where offered by an approved provider.

 Level 4 Diploma Probate Law & Practice

 Entry is at the discretion of the centre.
 Candidates do not need to have formal relevant qualifications to enter this regulated qualification.
 Good communication skills, both oral and written, are required.
 Current experience of working within a legal practice setting would be advantageous but is not mandatory.

 Level 6 Diploma Probate Law & Practice

 The target audience is those in work, or seeking employment, who require a specific skill set in order to become a licensed probate practitioner, for example probate legal technicians.
 Entry is at the discretion of the centre.
 However, it is a prerequisite that candidates hold one of the following: